the-events-calendar/the-events-calendar-category-colors/readme.txt

 3. The Events Calendar Category Colors with Legend Superpowers in action

 == Changelog ==

+= 3.1.1 =
+* bugfix for listing of incorrect events in widget.
+* needed to change widget css function to static

 = 3.1.0 =
 * switched to native WordPress Iris Color Picker